-How to Negotiate Buyer in Readymade Garment Business?
+How to Negotiate Buyer in Readymade Apparel Business?

 A successful buyer negotiation outcome does not mainly occur through luck but by following a clear process.
 The process which reflects the various levels of knowledge of the subject of negotiation.
 A garment merchandiser has to do a lot of task to negotiate the buyer.
 This article has presented a details discussion on buyer negotiation process which are deeply followed in readymade garments sector.